BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 - Adjusting the resource limit for a pod
 - All of the above

 2\.
-Which vertical pod autoscaling mode should be used to get resource recommendations?
+Which vertical pod autoscaling mode should be used to get resource recommendations only (without applying them)?

 - Auto
 - Recreate
 - Initial